 How Condensing Furnaces Work

-A condensing furnace is a type of heating system that uses a secondary heat exchanger to capture wasted heat from the furnace's exhaust gases.
-This reduces the extent of energy wasted, increases energy efficiency and lowers greenhouse gas emissions.
-It also will take less natural gas to produce the same volume of heat in comparison to other types of furnaces.
+A condensing furnace is a kind of heating system that uses a secondary heat exchanger to trap wasted heat from the furnace's exhaust gases.
+This limits the quantity of energy wasted, improves energy efficiency and lowers greenhouse gas emissions.
+It also requires less natural gas to produce the same rate of heat in comparison to other types of furnaces.

 How Condensing Furnaces Differ from Non-Condensing Furnaces

-The life span of a condensing furnace will depend on the brand, model and other factors.
-Generally speaking, a condensing furnace will last between 10-20 years with appropriate maintenance and regular service.
+The life span of a condensing furnace is dependent on the brand, model and other factors.
+Generally speaking, a condensing furnace will last between 10-20 years with proper maintenance and regular service.
 If you don’t schedule routine maintenance, it may struggle to perform as well, ultimately failing earlier than anticipated.

 Why Condensing Furnaces Cost More